neil-oliver/sigma-markdown/README.md

 2. **Configure the Plugin**:
    - Select the text control as the "Text Control (Markdown Source)"
-   - Enable "Edit Mode" to access styling settings if needed
+   - Enable "Edit Mode" to access styling settings
-   - Customize background and text colors in the settings panel
+   - Customize colors, alignment, and sizing options in the settings panel

 3. **Markdown Features Supported**:
    - Headers (# ## ### etc.)